kubraturan/kubraturan/README.md

 Hey 👋🏻,

-I am a Softaware Developer from Turkey 🇹🇷🇹.
+I am a Software Developer from Turkey 🇹🇷🇹.
 I am interested in, write about and develop (open source) software solutions for and with JavaScript, ReactJs, Go, Flutter and NodeJS.

 ## 📬 Get in touch
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a target="_blank" href="https://www.linkedin.com/in/kubraturann/">